kubeslice/kubeslice-controller/config/ha/README.md

 that's cross-cluster provisioning, out of scope for a single controller repo.
 Logged as a follow-up, not built.

-## Credential mirroring (a later PR)
+## Credential mirroring and the Secret-read tradeoff

-If/when `pkg/ha.CredentialMirrorSet` (Secrets, ServiceAccounts, Roles,
-RoleBindings — for #297's post-promotion use) is wired in, this `ClusterRole` will need `secrets`/`serviceaccounts`/`roles`/`rolebindings` appended.
-Worth knowing ahead of time: RBAC cannot scope `Secret` access by `.type`, so that addition grants read access to **every** Secret in the project namespaces on the Active cluster, not just the credential ones `RemoteSyncer` actually mirrors — a real credential-exposure tradeoff to weigh when that lands, not just an implementation detail.
+`pkg/ha.CredentialMirrorSet` (Secrets with the SA-token type filtered out, ServiceAccounts, Roles, RoleBindings — for #297's post-promotion use) is wired in, and this `ClusterRole` grants the reads it needs.
+Weigh the Secret rule before applying it: RBAC cannot scope `Secret` access by `.type` or by namespace *label*, and a `ClusterRole` + `ClusterRoleBinding` is cluster-wide — so the Standby's identity can read **every** Secret on the Active hub, not just the gateway-certificate Secrets `RemoteSyncer` actually mirrors.
+The syncer itself only *copies* credential objects whose namespace it also mirrors (the label-scoped project-namespace boundary — notably excluding the controller's own namespace, whose name can match the project-namespace prefix) and excludes SA-token Secrets from the watch entirely, but none of that narrows what the identity *could* read if the kubeconfig leaked — protect it like the credential it is.
+The narrower alternative — per-namespace `RoleBinding`s in each project namespace instead of the cluster-wide binding — works with the same `ClusterRole`, at the cost of maintaining those bindings as projects come and go (cross-cluster provisioning tooling this repo deliberately does not ship).